Cortisol cocktail

-The cortisol cocktail (also known as an adrenal cocktail) is a drink popularized on social media, typically promoted for stress relief and to combat "adrenal fatigue."
+The cortisol cocktail (also known as an adrenal cocktail) is a drink popularized on social media, typically promoted for stress relief and to combat the pseudoscientific concept of adrenal fatigue.
 The drink became viral on TikTok in 2023, and proponents purported the drink could lower levels of the stress hormone cortisol, as well as restoring energy and relieving tension.
 There is a lack of evidence to support these claims.
 Despite being called a cocktail, it is non-alcoholic.

 Ingredients

 Recipes for the cortisol cocktail generally include: